Frvnko/CS10/Websites/Creating Single Page Webpage/README.md

 **UNDER CONSTRUCTION**

-See CS20 Notes for Creating Websites, copy important ideas
+See CS20 Notes for Creating Websites

 ---